 Sediment concentration and soil loss had a similar behavior in this study.
 According to the ANOVA test, the only factor that had a statistically significant effect on the erosion variables was "season".
-In spite of the lacking of statically significant differences, it is noteworthy the contrasting behavior of the sediment concentration and soil loss in the two hillslope depending on the season considered (Fig. 8a and b).
+In spite of the lacking of statically significant differences, it is noteworthy the contrasting behavior of the sediment concentration and soil loss in the two hillslope depending on the season considered (Figure 8 A-B).
 The decrease observed in both parameters was much higher in the north-facing hillslope than in the south facing one.

-It can be observed that in three out of four microenvironments (SIS was the exception) there was a large decrease of sediment concentration and soil loss when the transition to the wet season were compared (Fig. 8a and b).
+It can be observed that in three out of four microenvironments (SIS was the exception) there was a large decrease of sediment concentration and soil loss when the transition to the wet season were compared (Figure 8 A-B).
 Sediment concentration and soil loss did not show any significant relation with any of the precipitation parameters studied.

-5 Discussion
+4 Discussion

-15 5.1 Soil water repellency
+4.1 Soil water repellency

 SWR results highlighted the seasonal character of this property, reported widely in the literature in temperate humid areas as well in semiarid environments (Witter et al., 1991; Doerr et al., 2000; Kaiser et al., 2001; Benito et al., 2003; Whal, 2008; Zavala et al., 2009).
 SWR is commonly associated to dry soils and it is supposed to disappear when soil water content increase to a critical soil moisture threshold (Crockford et al., 1991; Imeson et al., 1992; Ritsema and Dekker, 1994; Doerr at al., 2000).
 SWR results were consistent with this statement and after the summer drought, three out of four microenvironments showed hydrophobicity and only one of them remained wettable, whereas during the wet season all the microenvironments were wettable.
-The SWR measurements corresponding to the transition season was done just after the

-2009 dry season and in consequence soil moisture was clearly below the wilting point at that time.
+The SWR measurements corresponding to the transition season were done just after the 2009 dry season and in consequence soil moisture was clearly below the wilting point at that time.
 However, according to Doerr and Thomas (2000), soil drying by itself is not enough to restore soil water repellency and the addition of fresh hydrophobic compounds is also needed.
-In the study area the dominant species are Cistus albidus and
+In the study area the dominant species are Cistus albidus and Cistus monspeliensis.

-- 5 Cistus monspeliensis.
 They are seasonal dimorphic species (Aronne and De Micco, 2001), an adaptation to the Mediterranean summer drought (Orshan, 1964, 1972) that involves the cessation of dolichoblast growth at the end of spring, flower formation, and leaf abscission in order to avoid transpiration water loss.
-Hence, abundant litter accumulates on the topsoil beneath the shrubs and in surrounding areas during summer (Osharrán Calasta et al., 2012).
-Mercanar, this litter is risk in way, and sil approximate. - 10 (Gabarrón-Galeote et al., 2013).
+Hence, abundant litter accumulates on the topsoil beneath the shrubs and in surrounding areas during summer (Gabarrón-Galeote et al., 2013).
 Moreover, this litter is rich in wax and oil compounds, frequently associated to SWR appearance (Verheijen and Cammeraat, 2007).
+The SWR measurements corresponding to the dry season were done in June, so SWR was starting to increase after the wet season.The differences in litter input would explain